cmorten/deno-rollup/plugins/importmap/README.md

 Set the base url from which the relative-URL-like addresses are resolved.

-If not provided, the base url will the location of the import map if an import map path is provided, or the current working directory if not.
+If not provided, the base url will be the location of the import map if an import map path is provided, or the current working directory if not.

 ## Meta